Send Comments to IFOND

 Reports of cure with drugs in isolated LHON cases may be spontaneous recoveries which are known to happen in some mutations more than others.
 Or the intervention may have meant the difference for that individual.
 The reasons for these "cures" remain a mystery.

-Though there is conflicting data about their direct relationship to LHON, [Tsao et al 1999][Kerrison et al 2000][Sadun et al 2003] it is generally regarded as prudent to avoid drinking alcohol and smoking tobacco.
+Though there is conflicting data about their direct relationship to LHON, [Tsao et al 1999][Kerrison et al 2000][Sadun et al 2003] it is generally regarded as prudent to avoid drinking alcohol and smoking tobacco and inhaling smoke of any kind.
 Both of these are known to aggravate or cause other eye diseases as well.
 They may also interact with other environmental or occupational toxins in a harmful way.

 Alpha-tocotrienol-quinone, a Vitamin E metabolite, has had some success in small open label trials in reversing early onset vision loss.
-Based on this, FDA approved trials are scheduled to begin in July 2011.
-[Shrader et al 2011]
+Based on this, FDA approved trials were scheduled to begin in July 2011, but fell through due to cost issues. [verbal reports] [Shrader et al 2011]

 Various agents are being considered for optic nerve protection.
 One line of thinking separates axonal from cell body causes of nerve degeneration.
 It is uncertain how this applies to LHON.
 [Levin 2007] Brimonidine is one agent thought to have neuroprotective qualities which has been trialed in a small number of early onset LHON cases with mixed results.[Newman et al 2005]

-The sparse negative anectodal evidence of Hyperbaric Oxygen Therapy [HBO] treatment specifically in LHON is not encouraging.
-This is not currently a line of active research in LHON.
-HBO has been suggested as a treatment by delivering increased levels of oxygen to the affected nerve cell during its "starvation" period, or period of onset of blindness.
+Hypoxia [low oxygen] therapy: Speculation and some experiments may indicate that mildly low oxygen levels could be cell sparing in mitochondrial disease.[Hirano et al 2018] [Jain et al 2016] The sparse negative anectodal evidence of Hyperbaric Oxygen Therapy [high oxygen] treatment specifically in LHON is not encouraging, so not advised.
+High oxygen had been suggested as a treatment by delivering increased levels of oxygen to the affected nerve cell during its "starvation" period, or period of onset of blindness.
 A counter argument is that too much oxygen may be toxic in the context of poor cell antioxidant functioning.
 Oxygen toxicity to the eye is a known problem in premature babies on oxygen.
-There has been some success, however, using HBO with with other nerve diseases.
+Population studies at high altitudes with lower oxygen partial pressure in Tibet have demonstrated a survival advantage for the mitochondrial mutation variant for NADH dehydrogenase subunit 1 (ND1) nucleotide 3394 T > C (Y30H) .
+[Fuyun et al 2012] This observation suggests that other LHON mutations may have survival advantages in certain environments.
+The question is which environments are beneficial for these mutants?

 Research